How To Close Accounts and Cancel Subscriptions After A Death

 If any utilities were in the deceased’s name, such as electricity, gas, water, phone, cable, and Internet, these utilities should either be canceled or transferred to the name of a survivor.
 Cancellation or transfer can be achieved by calling the customer service number of the utility provider.
 Be prepared by having a copy of the most recent bill with you while you’re calling.
 You may need to provide the deceased’s Social Security number.

 Paid memberships, such as to a gym or sports club, cultural organization (ballet, symphony, theater, museums), or organizations or groups that require membership dues, are often non-transferable, and should be canceled.
 Call the club or organization to cancel the membership, and be prepared to provide the account or member ID number.

 Magazines, newspapers, and other print subscriptions can be canceled by calling the customer service number of the publication and requesting cancelation.
 Many publications will also allow you to cancel a subscription online.
 Be prepared by having a copy of the publication with you while you’re canceling the subscription.

 From email to shopping to entertainment to social media, there are a multitude of online accounts that you may want to shut down.
-Any account that has the deceased’s credit card information should be closed immediately to prevent identity theft or fraud.
+Any account that has the deceased’s credit card information should be closed immediately, or transferred to another person's card, to prevent identity theft or fraud.
 Common accounts to close include:

 - Yahoo!
 Mail